textcreationpartnership/A00257/README.md

 ##Content Summary##

 #####Body#####

-The true discripcion of a childe with ruffes borne in the parish of Micheham in the cou[n]tie of Sur
+1. ¶ The true discripcion of a Childe with Ruffes borne in the parish of Micheham in the Coūtie of Surrey in the yeere of our Lord.
+M. D. LXvi.

+1. ¶ An Admonition vnto the Reader,

 #####Back#####
-The true discripcion of a childe with ruffes borne in the parish of Micheham in the cou[n]tie of Sur **Types of content**
+¶ Imprinted at London by Iohn Allde and Richarde Iohnes and are to be solde at the Long Shop adioini **Types of content**

   * There are 30 **verse** lines!